Kopomá Municipality

-Kopomá Municipality (Yucatec Maya: "low or sunken water") is one of the 106 municipalities in the Mexican state of Yucatán containing (260.59 km2) of land and is located roughly 50 km southwest of the city of Mérida.
+Kopomá Municipality (Yucatec Maya: "low or sunken water") is a municipality in the Mexican state of Yucatán containing 260.59 km2 of land and is located roughly 50 km southwest of the city of Mérida.

 History

 There is no accurate data on when the town was founded, but it was a settlement before the conquest and was located in the chieftainship of Ah Canul.
 After colonization, the area became part of the encomienda system with various encomenderos, such as in 1638 Francisco de Castillo Alvarado, Violante de Aragón y Guzmán, and Luis Francisco de Guardiola.
 It passed to Angela Menéndez de Porres in 1680, in 1691 to Casimiro J. Osorio Menéndez de Avilés, and to Josi Pordio in 1734.